Jill Sinclair

-Jill Sinclair (5 April 1952 – 22 March 2014) was a British businesswoman and record company director who co-founded ZTT Records.
-She has been described as one of the "most successful people in the British music business".
-She was married to the record producer Trevor Horn.
+Jill Sinclair (5 April 1952 – 22 March 2014) was an English businesswoman who co-founded the record company ZTT Records.
+The Daily Telegraph described her as one of the "most successful people in the British music business".
+Sinclair was married to the record producer Trevor Horn.
+In 2006, Sinclair suffered irreversible brain damage after being accidentally struck by an air rifle pellet.
 She died of cancer in 2014, aged 61.

 Career

 In 1973, at the age of 21, Sinclair emerged as one of the founders of Sarm Studios with her brother John Sinclair, and sound engineers Mike Stone and Gary Lyons.
 Sarm soon evolved into one of the most technically advanced recording studios in London – essentially the first 24-track studio – and it attracted major artists, like Queen, who recorded A Night at the Opera and A Day at the Races partially at Sarm Studios.
 Other artists who have recorded at Sarm East include Yes, INXS, the Clash and Madonna.

 Sinclair started her career as a mathematics teacher, but started working full-time in Sarm Studios in 1977, at the age of 25.
 In 1978, Sarm Studios started a production company called Sarm Productions led by Sinclair, with records such as "Only Feel This Way" produced by her brother John Sinclair for his band Levinsky/Sinclair being one of their early productions.
 She also started as the manager of her husband Trevor Horn during the time the Buggles split.
 She convinced Horn to concentrate on music production, and arranged his first production deals with Dollar and ABC.

 Sinclair and Horn founded Perfect Songs, a publishing company, in 1982.
 In the following year, together with NME writer Paul Morley, they founded ZTT Records which soon boomed into success.
 Sinclair became ZTT's managing director, while Paul Morley concentrated on marketing duties.
 In the same year Sinclair and Horn acquired Basing Street Studios from Island Records in exchange for distributing the ZTT label.
 The studio was renamed Sarm West Studios.